Authenticity for HSPs

 Connecting with authentic people is essential for maintaining emotional well-being.
 So where, and how, do you find authentic individuals?
 Authenticity tends to disappear in competitive environments.
 In environments requiring cooperation authenticity thrives, as there is no advantage in wielding power over others.
 Being open and transparent in these settings is not only a virtue but a necessity for survival.

-Environments in which people need to cooperate to achieve a greater task, or defeat a greater foe than each other, tend to nurture authenticity and transparency.
+Environments in which people need to cooperate to achieve a greater task, or defeat a greater foe r, tend to nurture authenticity and transparency.
 It has been my observation that careers that involve cooperating with your neighbours to overcome natural obstacles, e.g. farming, fishing, logging, or herding, breed authenticity.
 The less wealthy also tend to be more authentic than individuals with more advantages, perhaps because they need the support of their neighbours and friends.

 To find authentic individuals, consider the following strategies: